 The Comfort Zone

 Ultimately, sitting for long periods is not what our bodies are designed for.
-Our ancestors were hunter-gatherers who roamed in packs, running, climbing and jumping.
+Our ancestors were hunter-gatherers who roamed in packs, running, climbing, and jumping.
 They had to be very active just to survive in their respective harsh environments.

 Thanks to technological advances, our occupational roles have changed, we are no longer required to be so active.
-Comfort is great, but if the cost is a decreased human life experience due to inactivity and increased sickness rates than something has to change.
+Comfort is great, but if the cost is a decreased human life experience due to inactivity and increased sickness rates then something has to change.
 So how do we create a balance with lives that are increasingly involving less and less activity?
 Granted, it’s very tricky with hectic work schedules and balancing life to just throw in a workout in the middle of your day.

 Taking a Stand

 If we want to avert the likelihood of health problems from sedentary occupations/lifestyles then ultimately we have to take a stand (pun intended), nobody can do it for us.
-This means taking a mental inventory of the amount of time we spend inactive; making a commitment to do something about it; evaluating gaps where we can squeeze in activity (even small amounts of activity – every little bit helps).
+This means taking a mental inventory of the amount of time we spend inactive; making a commitment to do something about it; evaluating gaps where we can squeeze inactivity (even small amounts of activity – every little bit helps).

 Make the time.
 Keep active.
 Walk to work if you can, or if the distance is too far, get off a few stops early and walk the remainder.
 Make sure on the same commute that you give up your seat so you can use your muscles and get some blood to your legs!
-Go out of your way and climb stairs instead of using the lift.
+Go out of your way and climb the stairs instead of using the lift.
 Get out in the wilds (ok I mean the parks) for lunchtime walks.

 If sat at your desk all day then aim to stand and complete stretching exercises or briefly walk around every fifteen minutes or half an hour.
 Practice basic isometric exercises whilst sat at your desk.
 Isometric exercises involve tensing muscle groups without actually moving body parts (similar to yoga poses and stretches.
 Examples you can use whilst you sit at your desk include gluteal, pectoral muscle and core contractions for 30 seconds at a time.

 Arrange your free time schedule so you have at least two or three nights a week where you are undertaking some form of activity.
 With regards to shopping, if you only need a few items, leave your car where it is and walk to your local convenience store.
-Aim to blend activity into your everyday lifestyles!
+Aim to blend activity into your everyday lifestyle!

 Many workplaces have access to showers and it simply is a case for preparing in advance.
-Pack your gym gear, prepare meals the night before so you have a post workout meal at the ready.
+Pack your gym gear, prepare meals the night before so you have a post-workout meal at the ready.

 It is easy to come up with an effective workout that lasts less than 10 minutes!!
 High-intensity workouts, Tabata workouts, AMRAP (As Many Reps As Possible) and EMOM (Every Minute on the Minute) type workouts, were all designed for this very reason.
 The old idea of having to spend hours at a gym to stay fit is (or should be) consigned to fitness myth and folklore.